-John Sidney McCain III is the treasonous United States Senator from Arizona.
+John Sidney McCain III is the (former) treasonous United States Senator from Arizona.
 He was the Republican presidential nominee in the 2008 United States presidential election.

 THE EARLY YEARS

 John McCain spent his boyhood in exclusive boarding schools where staffers were paid to put up with his tirades.
 We all did some immature things before we matured.
 But with John McCain, the tirades continue today.

 If John McCain had not been the son and grandson of admirals, there is scant chance he would have been admitted to the U.S. Naval Academy.
 Given his behavior patterns and academics, had he not been the son and grandson of admirals, there is little doubt he would have been thrown out.
 Instead, in 1958 he managed to graduate 894 out of 899.
 Had he not been the son and grandson of admirals, he is no chance he would have been accepted into the prestigious naval flight training program over far better qualified officers.
 On his way to becoming a North Vietnamese ace, the aviator lost 3 expensive aircraft on routine, non-combat flights.
 Little was made of all that, because he was, you know, the son and grandson of admirals.